Note: Please be patient with these early chapters; I was very young when I started!

 "We've been over that period several times.
 There were no significant events in your life.
 No traumatizing experiences.
 There was no reason for a delusion to begin then."

-Ienzo's cobalt eyes did not waver off the chipped spot of paint on the window frame behind her.
+Ienzo's eyes did not waver off the chipped spot of paint on the window frame behind her.
 "A lexicon," he muttered suddenly, meeting her eyes truly for the first time since their session had begun.

 "Yes," he shifted slightly, rigid now with something like anticipation.
 "Lately I have been thinking that in comes down to the lexicon."

 "I'm sorry, I'm not following you."
 Aerith tilted her head slowly the side.
 His eyes were bright for the first time in a long time.
 She knew if she could see into his mind, it would be racing—catching on to something new and eye-opening.
-She couldn't see past the bright blue of his irises; she would have to wait and see if he would disclose it all to her.
+She couldn't see past the color of his irises; she would have to wait and see if he would disclose it all to her.

 "Around that time, I visited the public library and read a lexicon of modern psychological contributions.
 There was an article," his voice had sped up slightly with 'the shadow of excitement', "concerning the purpose of human hearts.
 The author stipulated that it is the mind that weighs morality and wants.
 That hearts, rather than acting as the cores of our beings, may act as grounds for production."